yghlc/BigImageMapper/README.md

 ## updates
 January 2021:
-    Clean or re-organize the scripts; re-define the input parameter files, separate them into main ini, network defined ini, and regions defined ini, making it easy to different regions or networks for training and inference;
-    output mIOU during training and allow early stopping.
+    Clean or re-organize the scripts; re-define the input parameter files, separate them into main ini, network defined ini, and regions defined ini, making it easy to different regions or networks for training and inference; split data into training (%90) and validation (10%) for checking the overfitting issue. output mIOU during training and allow early stopping.

 March 2019: